At AISP, we help government agencies, university partnerships, and community initiatives share and integrate data to improve outcomes.

 - Engage in transparent, shared decision-making about how data should (and should not) be used

-Data sharing also comes with serious limitations and risks, so each potential use of data should be carefully considered by all relevant stakeholders.
-For more on engaging diverse voices and assessing the risk vs. benefit of data sharing, see A Toolkit for Centering Racial Equity Throughout Data Integration.
+Data sharing also comes with serious limitations and risks, so each potential use of data should be carefully considered.
+For more on engaging diverse voices and assessing the risk vs. benefit of data sharing through participatory data governance, see A Toolkit for Centering Racial Equity Throughout Data Integration.

 Purposes & Approaches to Data Sharing

-It is generally helpful to distinguish between three core purposes for data integration, each with unique implications that drive the design of systems.
-For more on how to build an approach to match each of the purposes listed below, see AISP’s Introduction to Data Sharing.
+As you get started, it is important to distinguish between three core purposes for data integration, each with unique implications that drive the design of systems.

-To learn more about these five key components, explore our Quality Framework for Integrated Data Systems.
+Learn more about how each of these are operationalized across the AISP Network by exploring our AISP Network Survey page.
+To learn more about these five key components, visit Quality Framework for Integrated Data Systems.